kbaggen/SPINDELMATE/README.md

 ### Parts needed
-An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
-Currently, it have been tested with Wemos ESP32 d1 mini and ESP32 DevKit1 (esp-wroom-32 devkit v1), see more below.
+An ESP32 DevKit1, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
+Currently, it have been tested with various ESP32, but  ESP32 DevKit1 (esp-wroom-32 devkit v1) seems to have best and most stable bluetooth connection, hence, the sole version we support.
 If you wish to use the TempControl function you will need Plugs from Tasmota, Shelly and/or Sonoff in DIY mode (se more below).

 ### Installing and Download
 You can use Brewflasher (http://www.brewflasher.com/) or Webbased version (https://web.brewflasher.com/fw/108) to install SPINDELMATE.
 You will need to Install "CP210x USB to UART Bridge VCP Drivers" first though, please see below.